yousifman/Hearts/README.md

 # Hearts
 Fully functioning Hearts card game written in Java.

-(GUI was provided by teaching staff)
+GUI and Game class were provided by the NCSU teaching staff